W.I.S.E. Youth Chronicles

 I thought I was very bold.

-I chilled with the toughest girls cause I thought I fit,
+I chilled with the toughest girls cause I thought I

 But during the battle they made me pick.